Blue supermoon photos: See images from around the world

 This week’s blue supermoon was the second full moon of August, thus the blue label.
 And it was unusually close to Earth, therefore a supermoon.

-The moon appeared to be bigger and brighter than usual, given its close proximity to Earth: just 222,043 miles (357,344 kilometers) or so.
+The moon appeared to be bigger and brighter than usual, given its close proximity to Earth: just 222,043 miles or so.
 The Aug.
-1 supermoon was more than 100 miles (160 kilometers) farther away.
+1 supermoon was more than 100 miles farther away.

 But is the moon ever actually blue?
 According to NASA, on rare occasions, tiny particles floating in the air, such as smoke or dust, can scatter red light waves resulting in a moon that appears blue.